Sony camera fans get superb new 20mm f/1.8 prime lens – read our full review

 Small bag of tricks

 Perhaps the Sony FE 20mm f/1.8 G's best feature, though, is its compact size and weight.
-Weighing it at only 373g, it balances particularly well with Sony's A7 and A9 series, but is also suitable for APS-C bodies like the Sony A6600 too.
+At just 373g it balances particularly well with Sony's A7 and A9 series, but is also suitable for APS-C bodies like the Sony A6600.
 On the latter, it has an equivalent focal length of 30mm.

-The lens is also both dust and moisture resistant and has two XD linear motors, which helps produce speedy and quiet focusing.
-Its premium price tag is also backed up by the premium lens construction, which includes 14 elements in 12 groups and a 9-blade circular aperture.
+The lens is also both dust- and moisture-resistant, and has two XD linear motors, which help to deliver speedy and quiet focusing.
+Its premium price tag is also justified by the premium lens construction, which includes 14 elements in 12 groups and a 9-blade circular aperture.

-The only potential downside is that price tag, which will be $900 / £949 (around AU$1800) when it goes on sale in March 2020.
-That makes it almost twice the current price of the Sigma 20mm f/1.4, though we reckon it's a fine alternative for any Sony camera fans who are looking for a wide-angle prime that's small, light and very sharp.
+The only potential downside is the price tag, which will be $900 / £949 (around AU$1,800) when it goes on sale in March 2020.
+That makes it almost twice the current price of the Sigma 20mm f/1.4, although we reckon this lens is a fine alternative for any Sony camera fans looking for a wide-angle prime that's small, light and very sharp.

 - Read our full Sony FE 20mm f/1.8 G review